MrGmo/FoP/lesson_01/README.md

 - Use: https://rahuldkjain.github.io/gh-profile-readme-generator/ or https://profilinator.rishav.dev/ to generate a cool README.md

-6. Find a partner and work through the git-pair exercise.
+6. Find a partner and work through the gitPair exercise.

 Extra Resources on Git and GitHub: